 Foreign relations

-Apart from other international organizations, Djibouti is a member of the United Nations and the African Union and keeps close ties with its neighbours.
+Apart from other international organisations, Djibouti is a member of the United Nations and the African Union and keeps close ties with its neighbours.
 Among the many foreign military installations the nation hosts are those of the United States, China, France, and Japan.

 Military